algosup/2023-2024-project-5-flutter-team-3/Documents/TechnicalSpecification/TechnicalSpecification.md

   │     │     ├── settings.dart
   │     │     ├── swap_area.dart
   │     │     ├── chat.dart
-  ├── matching_algorithm.dart
+  ├── main.dart
   ├── routes.dart
 ```

 This structured layout facilitates code organization and enhances project maintainability.

 ##### ➭ <ins>Files and Folders Naming Conventions:</ins>
-To maintain consistency and make it easier to navigate through the code, we will use the same naming conventions as the one used by default in Flutter.
+To maintain consistency and make it easier to navigate through the code, we will use the same naming conventions as those used by default in Flutter.
 We will use snake_case for files and folder names.
 This will make it easier to read and understand the code.

-##### ➭ <ins>Folder details:</ins>
+##### ➭ <ins>Folder Details:</ins>

 - **`models/`:** This folder will contain all the models used in the application.
 Each model will be in a separate file.
 - **`services/`:** This folder will contain all the services used in the application.
 Each service will be in a separate file.